webkom/vote/README.md

 We have a list of every occasion vote has been used.
 If you or your organization use vote for your event we would love if you made a PR where you append your event to the list.

-The list is located at `app/view/usage.pug`.
-Just create a new entry in the `list` variable.
+The list is located at `./usage.yml`.
+Just create a new entry at the bottom.

 ---